Below you will find several frequently asked questions regarding current graduate student funding:

-- Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and the student health insurance plan.
+- Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and the student health insurance plan (doctoral students only).

 - Assistantships and Employment - Graduate assistantships provide a stipend salary for teaching (teaching assistantship) or research (research assistantship).

 - Philanthropic Awards - Admitted and continuing UNC Charlotte graduate students may apply for awards through the University Scholarship Office.

 - External Funding - Sources of funding that are not affiliated with UNC Charlotte, such as local, state, federal, private, and institutional sources.

 - Financial Aid - Federal student loans, based on financial need and the estimated cost of attendance, are available from the Federal government.